-If you like the fresh taste of homegrown lettuce, you don’t have to give that up once the garden season is over.
-Perhaps you don’t have adequate garden space; however, with the right tools, you can have fresh lettuce all year.
-It is extremely easy to get started growing lettuce indoors, and if you are a big salad eater, you will save a ton of money doing it yourself rather than paying retail prices at the store.
+If you like the fresh taste of homegrown lettuce, you don’t have to give it up once garden season is over.
+Perhaps you don’t have adequate garden space, however, with the right tools, you can have fresh lettuce all year.
+It’s extremely easy to get started growing lettuce indoors and if you are a big salad eater, you’ll save a ton of money doing it yourself rather than paying retail prices at the store.

 How to Grow Lettuce in the Home

-Choose containers for your indoor lettuce plants that are offer at least ½ gallon of soil per plant.
-It is beneficial to select only high quality, loamy soil, organic is best, and will offer the most nutrients.
+Choose containers for your indoor lettuce plants that hold at least ½ gallon of soil per plant.
+Select only high quality, loamy potting soil; organic is best and will offer the most nutrients.

 Place two to three seeds just under the surface of the soil in each container.
 Allow a little space between each seed.
-Water each container thoroughly.
-It is imperative to keep the soil warm.
+Water each container thoroughly and keep the soil warm.
 For best results, place the planters under a light for 24 hours a day.